 Visit San Severino

-San Severino is a town set in the rolling wooded hills of the southern Marche region, south of Cingoli.
-Situated on the so-called Black Mountain, when you arrive you can see the castle and the ancient seat of the medieval city dominating the hilltop.
+San Severino is a town set in the rolling wooded hills of the Marches region, on the so-called Black Mountain.
+As you arrive you can see the castle and the ancient seat of the medieval city dominating the hilltop.
 The historic centre of San Severino is pleasant to explore with several monuments and buildings of particular interest to visitors.

 On one side of the square stands the Teatro Feronia, built in 1827 by local architect Ireneo Oleandri who gave the interior of the palace a neo-classical style.

-Among the religious buildings, the Basilica of San Lorenzo in Doliolo is the oldest Church of San Severino.
+Among the religious buildings here, the Basilica of San Lorenzo in Doliolo is the oldest church in San Severino.
 Tradition tells that it was built by Basilian monks (of Greek Orthodox Rite) on the ruins of a temple of goddess Feronia.
 The current building is from the 14th century, but it has undergone several renovations.
 The crypt of the church is interesting and was probably built in the sixth century.

 Among the frescoes of note in the basilica are “Stories of St. Andrew” by the Salimbeni brothers (Lorenzo [1374 ca.-1418] and Jacopo [1380 ca.-1426 ca,]), authors of other frescoes located in the sacristy.
 Note also some paintings by Cristoforo Roncalli, known as Pomarancio (1553 ca.-1626).

-The Church of Saint Augustine has a façade a with Gothic portal, adorned with potteries and remains of frescoes attributed to Lorenzo d’Alessandro and a bell tower in the Romanesque-Gothic style.
-The church interior is adorned with remarkable works such as the wooden crucifix by Acciaccaferri (XVI century), and some paintings by Pomarancio.
-The choir is a work by Ireneo Aleandri.
+You can also see the Church of Saint Augustine which has a façade a with Gothic portal adorned with potteries and remains of frescoes attributed to Lorenzo d’Alessandro and a bell tower in the Romanesque-Gothic style.
+The church interior is adorned with remarkable works such as the wooden crucifix by Acciaccaferri (XVI century), and some paintings by Pomarancio, while the choir is a work by Ireneo Aleandri.

-The Archaeological Museum preserves prehistoric finds from San Severino and the surrounding area, ranging from the Paleolithic era to the Early Middle Ages.
+The Archaeological Museum preserves prehistoric finds from San Severino and the surrounding area with artefacts ranging from the Paleolithic era to the Early Middle Ages.

-Tourist interest in San Severino is enhanced by new and important archaeological finds.
-The Archaeological Park of Septempeda is two kilometers east of San Severino in a flat area north of the Potenza River, with a concentration of artefacts mostly visible in the locality called Pieve (trans: "Parish”).
+Tourist interest in San Severino has also been enhanced by new and important archaeological finds.
+The Archaeological Park of Septempeda is two kilometres east of San Severino in a flat area north of the Potenza River, with a concentration of artefacts mostly to be seen in the locality called Pieve (trans: "Parish”).

 The area once occupied by the city is still largely bounded by city walls made of large blocks of sandstone.
-The archaeological remains within the walls essentially come from ancient “thermae”.
-The building is located in a yard paved with bricks, surrounded on either side of a portico and also having a swimming pool.
-Around it are some rooms paved in mosaic.
+The archaeological remains within the walls essentially come from ancient “thermae” (thermal baths).
+The building is located in a yard paved with bricks, surrounded on either side by a portico and also having a swimming pool.
+Around it there are some rooms paved in mosaic.

-The San Severino surroundings are very rich in restaurants and taverns, which offer an ideal chance to sample local dishes such as the homemade pasta, tortellini, ravioli, tagliatelle, lasagne, gnocchi and, particularly for those who love fish, mixed grills are widely present using sea bass, sea bream, flounder and swordfish.
+The San Severino region is very rich in restaurants and taverns, which offers an ideal chance to sample local dishes such as the homemade pasta, tortellini, ravioli, tagliatelle, lasagne, gnocchi and, particularly for those who love fish, mixed grills are widely present using sea bass, sea bream, flounder and swordfish.